-Always keen to improve our marketing efforts and learn a thing or two, especially if it’s free of charge, I agreed.
+Always keen to improve our marketing efforts and learn a thing or two, especially if it’s free of charge, we agreed.

 The chap asked a few things about our company and duly made an appointment for an internet consultation meeting the following day.